Operation Stream

 Operation Stream (Операция "Поток"), also called Operation Pipe, was a military operation carried out by Russian troops who crawled through the disused Urengoy–Pomary–Uzhhorod pipeline with the goal of attacking Ukrainian units from the rear and surrounding them near Sudzha during the Russian counteroffensive into the Ukrainian-held part of the Kursk region.
-The operation possibly involved fighters from the Akhmat special forces, the 11th Guards Air Assault Brigade, the 30th Motor Rifle Regiment, the Veterans and Vostok volunteer brigades, the 106th Guards Airborne Division, and Naval infantry.
+The operation possibly involved fighters from the 11th Guards Air Assault Brigade, the 30th Motor Rifle Regiment, the Veterans and Vostok volunteer brigades, the 106th Guards Airborne Division, and Naval infantry.

 Chronology

 Background and preparation

 In August 2024, the Ukrainian Armed Forces invaded Kursk Oblast and occupied a large part of it.
 By mid-February 2025, Russian forces managed to retake more than half of the lost territory, isolating Ukrainian forces in a narrow wedge centered around the town of Sudzha and its surrounding settlements.
 The town is located near the Urengoy–Pomary–Uzhhorod pipeline, through which Russian gas was supplied to Europe until Ukraine terminated all Russian transit on January 1, 2025.

-According to a Russian newspaper Izvestia, the preparations for a pipeline raid began in January.
-This strategy was already used by the Veterans brigade in the capture of Avdiivka, when a group of Russian fighters managed to get into the section of the city occupied by Ukrainian troops through a partially flooded drainage pipe.
+According to a Russian newspaper, Izvestia, the preparations for a pipeline raid began in January.
+This strategy had already been used by the Veterans brigade in the capture of Avdiivka, when a group of Russian fighters managed to get into the section of the city occupied by Ukrainian troops through a partially flooded drainage pipe.
 They were given the task of attacking the Ukrainians in the rear in Sudzha.

-The Veterans spent weeks digging a 500-meter long underground tunnel to conceal the entrance to the pipeline.
+The Veterans spent weeks digging a 500-meter-long underground tunnel to conceal the entrance to the pipeline.
 Several days were spent pumping out the residual gas.
 The oxygen level inside the pipe was low, so soldiers were instructed to stay at least 10 meters apart, though many troops still huddled together in tight groups due to stress.
 To compensate for the lack of oxygen, vents were made in the pipe, but they were often filled with earth.
 The lack of oxygen and toxic fumes led to several people getting hospitalized, with some reportedly dying from methane poisoning.
-According to a Russian commander involved in the operation, call sign "Zombie", the pipeline was equipped with toilets, was filled with oxygen, and contained ammunition and food.
+According to a Russian commander involved in the operation, call sign "Zombie," the pipeline was equipped with toilets, was filled with oxygen, and contained ammunition and food.
 Cargo carts and e-scooters were used to move supplies through the pipe.
 Soldiers moved through the pipe unarmed, receiving weapons only at the exit point.